 All Emirates flights arrive and depart from Emirates Terminal 3 at Dubai International airport.
 This terminal comprises two concourses: Concourse A (the world’s first A380 purpose-built facility, accommodating 20 air bridge gates) and Concourse B. Both concourses feature Business and First Class lounges.
 Our flight departed from Concourse A, and I have reviewed the Emirates First Class Lounge in Concourse A at Dubai International Airport separately.

-The First Class suites on the sides are ideal for solo travelers (with a generous 3 windows per seat, offering great views), while the 6 suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.
+The First Class suites on the sides are ideal for solo travelers (with a generous three windows per seat, offering great views).
+In contrast, the six suites in the middle are perfect for those traveling with a companion since dividers between these suites can be raised or lowered to provide a feeling of extra spaciousness.

-Despite the high number of suites, the First Class cabin still offers an exclusive ambiance.
-It features a sumptuous decor throughout, with lots of walnut veneer, gold trim.
+Despite the high number of suites, the First Class cabin offers an exclusive ambiance.
+It features a sumptuous decor throughout, with lots of walnut veneer and gold trim.
 I was seated in suite 3A during the flight.

-With the exception of the window side, the suite is surrounded by high walls, only interrupted by two sliding doors that connect the suite to the aisle and can be closed to create a completely private space.
-The ergonomic seat, which has a width of 23 inch (58 cm), is comfortable, and its various positions, as well as built-in massage systems, are controlled via a tablet.
+Except for the window side, the suite is surrounded by high walls, only interrupted by two sliding doors connecting the suite to the aisle, and can be closed to create a private space.
+The ergonomic seat, which has a width of 23 inches (58 cm), is comfortable, and its various positions and built-in massage systems are controlled via a tablet.
 At the push of a button, the seat automatically reclines into a fully flat bed of 86 inches (218 cm) long, with a fully retractable armrest.
 When you want to sleep, a cabin crew member installs a mattress, fluffy pillow, and soft duvet.

-In front of the seat, you find a gold-framed, 32 inch (81 cm) video screen, the largest of its kind in the skies, with a desk below.
-The latter features a fold-away mirror with a vanity kit, as well as a drawer containing a writing kit.
+In front of the seat, you find a gold-framed, 32-inch (81 cm) video screen, the largest of its kind in the skies, with a desk below.
+The latter features a fold-away mirror with a vanity kit and a drawer containing a writing kit.
 Upon boarding, the crew also puts a basket with several snacks (e.g., dried mango, chocolates, etc.…) on the desk.

-One side of the seat features a room temperature minibar with soft drinks and juices, and you can order whatever (cooled) drink you want during the flight.
-Besides the minibar, there’s also a tablet to control the seat movements as well as the inflight entertainment system ICE.
+One side of the seat features a room-temperature minibar with soft drinks and juices, and you can order whatever (cooled) drink you want during the flight.
+Besides the minibar, there’s also a tablet to control the seat movements and the inflight entertainment system ICE.
 ICE has an extensive range of new-release and classic films, television shows, box sets, and audio options.
 You can choose from up to 1,800 channels of the latest and greatest movies and must-see TV shows on-demand and in multiple languages.
 The cameras installed in the tail, nose, and belly of the A380 mega plane also offer some fun moments, especially at takeoff and landing.

-The First Class suite lacks overhead bins, nor does it has large storage compartments, so at first, I was a bit puzzled about where I had to store hand luggage.
-You just stow away your personal belongings in the (large) space below the desk and entertainment screen.
+The First Class suite lacks overhead bins and ample storage compartments, so I was initially a bit puzzled about where I had to store hand luggage.
+You stow away your belongings in the (ample) space below the desk and entertainment screen.

 What are the best First Class seats on Emirates’ Airbus A380?

-Emirates only provides amenity kits on long-haul night flights and on flights over 10 hours. if the flight is shorter or during the day, you are not offered one.
+Emirates only provides amenity kits on long-haul night flights and flights over 10 hours.
+You are not offered one if the flight is shorter or during the day.
 I did request an amenity kit from a member of the crew, who gave me one without any problem.

 Emirates’ First Class amenity kit is a large toiletry bag: the men’s kit bags are made from fine leather, while the ladies kit bags are made of sophisticated satin.
 Both kits contain toothbrushes and toothpaste through handkerchiefs and deodorants.
 The men’s amenity kit also provided Gilette shaving foam and a razor, as well as moisturizers and aftershaves by Bvlgari.
 The First Class amenity kit is not different from the Business Class one.
 In addition, I also received pajamas (after requesting them), slippers, eyeshades, earplugs, and noise-canceling headphones.